Hussein-L-AlMadhachi/SweetMeter/README.md

 - ✅ Streams real-time glucose readings
 - ✅ Optional Telegram integration
 - ✅ Supports 35+ languages with graceful fallback
-- ✅ Designed for personal and clinic use
+- ✅ Designed for personal and clinic use(if glocuse readings are accurate from the transmitter)

 ## 🧰 Requirements